OCD

 The exact cause or causes of obsessive-compulsive disorder remain inconclusive.
 Regardless, studies indicate certain factors make some adolescents and teenagers far more likely to develop OCD than others.

 • Chemical imbalance – commonly, mental health professionals will describe the cause of obsessive-compulsive disorder in terms of biochemical imbalance.
-When it comes to a chemical imbalance in the brain and OCD, studies focus on the particular neurotransmitter of serotonin.
+When it comes to a chemical imbalance in the brain and OCD, studies focus on the particular neurotransmitter serotonin.
 Serotonin is the primary chemical in the brain responsible for regulating sleep, memory, and anxiety.

 • Environmental factors – things such as stress and parenting styles have been cited as environmental factors that may contribute to the development of obsessive-compulsive disorder.
-Stressful or traumatic events in childhood, and/or anxious personality styles modeled by parents may make it more likely a child will suffer from obsessive-compulsive disorder.
+Stressful or traumatic events in childhood and/or anxious personality styles modeled by parents may make it more likely a child will suffer from obsessive-compulsive disorder.

-Family therapy
+Family Therapy

 Medication

-Due to the immense stress and anxiety that can result from obsessive-compulsive disorder in adolescents and teens, sometimes medication (such as selective serotonin reuptake inhibitors) are prescribed to help manage the difficult symptoms.
+Due to the immense stress and anxiety that can result from obsessive-compulsive disorder in adolescents and teens, sometimes medication (such as selective serotonin reuptake inhibitors) is prescribed to help manage the difficult symptoms.
 Medication can provide the necessary relief from the OCD symptoms needed to enable teenagers to engage in, and benefit from, other treatments, such as psychotherapy.

-School support
+School Support

 As with most other areas of life, school, for adolescents and teenagers with OCD, is often affected by the symptoms of the disorder.
 Frequently, educators will work with the child, parents, and mental health professionals to incorporate certain adaptations to assist the student in better managing the symptoms while at school.